Maya Yoshida: Southampton

 Ahead of the 2018–19 season, Yoshida was linked a move away from Southampton, with Saudi Arabian side Al Hilal interested.
 But the transfer speculation came to an end after Yoshida announced his intention to stay at the club.
 At the start of the season, he found his first team opportunities limited under the management of Mark Hughes.
-It wasn't until on 27 August 2018 when Yoshida made his first appearance of the season, starting the whole game, in a 1–0 win against Brighton & Hove Albion in the second round of the EFL Cup.
+On 27 August 2018, Yoshida made his first appearance of the season, starting the match, in a 1–0 win against Brighton & Hove Albion in the second round of the EFL Cup.
 He soon had a first team run, starting a lot of matches by the end of 2018.
-Following his international commitment with Japan at the AFC Asian Cup came to an end, it wasn't until on 27 February 2019 when Yoshida returned to the starting line-up and helped the side keep a clean sheet, in a 2–0 win against Fulham.
+Following his international commitment with Japan at the AFC Asian Cup came to an end, Yoshida returned to the starting line-up and helped the Saints keep a clean sheet, in a 2–0 win against Fulham on 27 February 2019.
 Since returning to the first team, he regained his place for the rest of the season and helped Southampton avoid relegation once again.
-Despite being sidelined with an illness that eventually saw him out for the rest of the 2018–19 season, Yoshida went on to make twenty appearances in all competitions.
+Despite being out with an illness that eventually saw him out for the rest of the 2018–19 season, Yoshida went on to make twenty appearances in all competitions.

-In the 2019–20 season, Yoshida made his first appearance of the season, starting the whole game, in a 2–1 loss against Liverpool on 17 August 2019.
+In the 2019–20 season, Yoshida made his first appearance of the season, starting the match, in a 2–1 loss against Liverpool on 17 August 2019.
 He soon had a first team run ins for the next two months.
 Following a 9–0 loss to Leicester City in October, Yoshida was dropped to the bench and only played two further times for the team.
-On 30 June 2020, he confirmed his departure from the club after 8 years.
+On 30 June 2020, he confirmed his departure from the club after eight years.

 Sampdoria

 On 31 January 2020, Yoshida joined Serie A side Sampdoria on loan until the end of the season.
 Local newspaper the Southern Daily Echo described Yoshida's departure as the "end of an era".

 Having appeared on the substitute bench for two matches, Yoshida made his Sampdoria debut against Hellas Verona on 8 March 2020 and played the whole game, as the club won 2–1.
 Following his debut for Sampdoria, he quickly became a fan favourite among the club's supporters.
 However, this turns out to be his only appearance for Sampdoria, as the season was suspended because of the COVID-19 pandemic.
 He remained an integral part of the club once the season resumed behind closed doors.
-In a match against Udinese on 12 July 2020, Yoshida set up a goal for Manolo Gabbiadini to help Sampdoria secure a 3–1 win.
+In a match against Udinese on 12 July 2020, Yoshida set up a goal for former Southampton teammate Manolo Gabbiadini to help Sampdoria secure a 3–1 win.
 By the end of the 2019–20 season, Yoshida made fourteen appearances in all competitions.